Charred / Burnt Cladding

 – Louise G, Brighton

-The benefit of thermowood is that all the resins, sugars and tannin’s that are normally present in timbers like larch and cedar have been removed so by applying the additional process of charring/burning the surface, the end result is a much improved charred surface, eliminating the risks of the timber igniting when exposed to sparks or flames.
-Its also UV resistant to fading.
-If the surface is chipped or damaged it does not expose the natural parts of the timber that may lead to surface peel or potential decay.
-No on going maintenance is required.
+The benefit of Thermally Modified wood (ThermoWood) is that all the resins, sugars and tannin’s that are normally present in timbers like larch and cedar have been removed so by applying the additional process of charring/burning the surface, the end result is a much improved charred surface, eliminating the risks of the timber igniting when exposed to sparks or flames.
+Only Heavy charring becomes UV resistant to fading.
+If the surface is chipped or damaged it does not expose the natural parts of the timber that may lead to surface peel or potential decay and minimal on going maintenance is required.

 These days the primary use is for aesthetics and improved performance in exterior applications.